yellobyte/SoapESP32/README.md

 - Missing attribute size: Media servers often show items without telling their size.
 That applies to all item types: streams, video files, audio files, image files, etc. In this case the library will return them in browse results with size=0 and sizeMissing=true.

-- Missing attributes child count & searchable: Some servers report container (directories) without child count or even give size 0 when in fact they are not empty.
+- Missing attributes child count & searchable: Some servers report container (directories) with child count 0 or missing child count when in fact they are not empty.
 Same applies to attribute searchable.
 This is very annoying for it forces you to dig into each (sub)directory not to overlook anything.

 - Parent-ID Mismatch: The id of a directory and the parent id of it's content should match.
 Sometimes it does not (e.g. Subsonic).
 As of V1.1.1 this mismatch is ignored by default.
 You can go back to strict behaviour with build option `PARENT_ID_MUST_MATCH`